prycey77/CV/README.md

 #### Discipline

-In order to become a professional double bass player at the highest international level, I have had to be tremendously disciplined, practising 3-4 hours a day for over ten years.
+In order to become a professional double bass player at the highest international level, I have had to be tremendously disciplined by continually practicing and developing.
 I have a great work ethic and excellent time keeping skills.

 #### Creative problem solving